Snowflake-Labs/sfguide-enhancing-customer-experiences-using-cortex-finetuning/README.md

 In this tutorial, we will build a customer support agent that showcases the power of Cortex Fine-Tuning and helps the Tasty Bytes team to respond with a highly accurate automated email to customer tickets, all with minimal resources and time.
 Fine-tuning has significantly advanced the Tasty Bytes team’s ability to meet the key objective which is nothing but enhancing customer experiences.

 Step-By-Step Guide
-For prerequisites, environment setup, step-by-step guide and instructions, please refer to the QuickStart Guide.
+For prerequisites, environment setup, step-by-step guide and instructions, please refer to the [QuickStart Guide](https://quickstarts.snowflake.com/guide/Enhancing_Customer_Experiences_using_Cortex_FineTuning/index.html?index=..%2F..index#0)